Wil-JSD/SoundTouch/README.md

 SoundTouch deleverables

 With the installer (SoundTouchV01-x86_64-1.0.0-Installer) the windows app cab be installed.
 The app run with admin rights.
-Android app could not be stored (50 Mb) but could be asked for via jsd@kpnmail.nl and wetransfer
+Android app could be stored (50 Mb) as a release.
+Also it could be asked for via jsd@kpnmail.nl and wetransfer.
+For questions please mail to jsd@kpnmail.nl.

 The cloud directory contains the server directory structure, the server script json_server.py and a stations directory containing the <station>.json files and png files (not used yest but could be uses)